Mygom-tech/mygom-tech-qualification-task-v2/README.md

 ## Additional points

 - Create an array of 500 items
-- The Dialog has a list of 20 items from the list.
+- The Dialog has a list of 20 items from the array of 500 items.
 The list is scrollable
 - The list automatically loads 20 more items when the end of the list is reached
 - Additional items should load in after a short delay
 - The loaded items from the list can be deleted